-The \emph{locally modified finite element method} has been used by the authors and co-workers~\cite{FreiRichterWick_Growth,FreiRichterWick_enumath1, FreiRichterWick_enumath2,FreiDiss}, and by Langer \& Yang~\cite{LangerYang} for fluid-structure interaction (FSI) problems, including the transition between FSI and solid-solid contact~\cite{BurmanFernandezFrei, FreiRichter2017Sammelband}.
-Holm et al.~\cite{Holmetal} and Gangl \& Langer~\cite{GanglLanger} used a corresponding approach based on triangular patches, the latter work being motivated by a topology optimisation problem.
-A pressure stabilization technique for flow problems has been developed in~\cite{FreiPressure} and a suitable (second-order) time discretisation scheme in~\cite{FreiRichter2017}.
-Due to the fixed coarse patch mesh, which is independent of the interface position, the method is particularly advantageous for problems with moving interfaces and domains, compared to other \emph{fitted} finite element schemes.
-Details on the implementation in deal.ii and the corresponding source code have been published in~\cite{FreiRichterWick_impl, zenodo}.
-Extensions to three space dimensions have been developed by Langer \& Yang~\cite{LangerYang2015}, where octahedral coarse cells are divided into sub-elements consisting of octrahedra and tetrahedra, and by H\"ollbacher \& Wittum, where a coarse mesh consisting of tetrahedra is sub-divided into hexahedrons, prisms and pyramids~\cite{HoellbacherWittum, Vogeletal2013}.
+The \emph{locally modified finite element method} has been used by the authors and co-workers~\cite{FreiRichterWick_Growth,FreiRichterWick_enumath1, FreiRichterWick_enumath2,FreiDiss}, and by Langer \& Yang~\cite{LangerYang} for fluid-structure interaction (FSI) problems, including the transition from FSI to solid-solid contact~\cite{BurmanFernandezFrei, BurmanFernandezFreiGerosa, FreiRichter2017Sammelband}.
+Holm et al.~\cite{Holmetal} and Gangl \& Langer~\cite{GanglLanger} used a corresponding approach based on triangular patches, the latter work being motivated by a topology optimization problem.
+A pressure stabilization technique for flow problems has been developed in~\cite{FreiPressure} and a suitable (second-order) time discretization scheme in~\cite{FreiRichter2017}.
+Details {of} the implementation in deal.ii and the corresponding source code have been published in~\cite{FreiRichterWick_impl, zenodo}.
+Extensions to three space dimensions have been developed by Langer \& Yang~\cite{LangerYang2015}, where {hexahedral} coarse cells are divided into sub-elements consisting of {hexahedra} and tetrahedra, and by H\"ollbacher \& Wittum, where a coarse mesh consisting of tetrahedra is sub-divided into hexahedrons, prisms and pyramids~\cite{HoellbacherWittum, Vogeletal2013}.

-Alternative approaches are \text{unfitted methods}, where the mesh is fixed and does not resolve the interface.
-Prominent examples are the extended finite element method (XFEM~\cite{MoesDolbowBelytschko1999}), the generalised finite element (GFEM~\cite{BabuskaBanarjeeOsborn2004}) and Cut Finite Elements~\cite{HansboHansbo2002, BurmanHansbo}.
-For the latter a higher order unfitted finite element method has been developed and analyzed by Lehrenfeld and Reusken (see \cite{Lehrenfeld1, Lehrenfeld2, Lehrenfeld3}).